So the other day I was craving lasagna…but had no pasta in my pantry. BUT I had eggplants, so obviously moussaka came to my mind.

 - 1/8 tsp ground nutmeg

-- Stir in tomato paste, maple syrup, salt, pepper and cinnamon.
+- Stir in the tomato paste, maple syrup, salt, pepper and cinnamon.
 Cook for another 2 minutes and remove from heat.

 - Wash and cut the eggplants into 1-inch think slices, brush slices with olive oil and sprinkle with salt.
 Fry slices until tender and golden brown on both sides in a large non-stick skillet over medium-heat.
 Depending on your skillet you can probably fry about 5-6 slices at a time.

 - Transfer the eggplant slices to a plate lined with paper kitchen paper towel to remove excess oil.

 - Heat one tablespoon of olive oil in a skillet over medium heat.
 Add the onions and garlic, and cook until soft, about 7 minutes.
 Scramble the smoked tofu and add to the skillet, cook for about 5 minutes, stirring every 2 minutes.
-Add the tomato sauce, mix until everything is combined and remove from heat.
+Add the tomato sauce and mix until everything is combined.
+Remove from heat.

 - Arrange a layer of half the eggplant slices in a greased baking dish (I used a 10-by-6 inch pan).
 Cover with the tomato/tofu sauce.
-Top with another layer of the remaining eggplant slices.
+Top with a second layer of the remaining eggplant slices.

-- Pour the bechamel over the top and spread evenly.
+- Pour the bechamel on the top and spread evenly.

 - Add 1/2 cup almond milk to a medium sauce pan.
-Mix in the potato starch, nutritional yeast, salt and nutmeg.
+Add the potato starch, nutritional yeast, salt and nutmeg.
 Whisk until everything is well combined and add the remaining milk.
 Heat over medium heat for about 5-10 minutes, whisking constantly until it thickens.
 Remove from heat.